Libya postpones landmark election to July 7

 At the moment Libya is governed by the National Transitional Council, an unelected body of civic and tribal leaders and Gaddafi opponents which is recognised internationally as the country's legitimate leadership.

-Libyans began registering for the election in May and around 2.7 million people, or about 80 percent of eligible voters, have put their names down to participate.
+Libyans began registering for the election in May and around 2.7 million people, or about 80 percent of eligible voters, have put their name down to participate.

 In the assembly, 80 of the 200 seats will go to political parties and the rest to independent candidates.

-Dozens of new parties have sprung up offering a diverse mix of democratic, Islamist, free market and nationalist agendas.
+Dozens of new parties have sprung up offering a vibrant mix of democratic, Islamist, free market and nationalist agendas.
 Islamists, in particular, are expected to perform well in Libya, a socially-conservative country.